Self Guided Programs

 The Endangered Species Scavenger Hunt is designed to help you make the most of your self-guided visit to the Zoo.
 Read the Zoo signage to discover each animal’s global conservation status.
 If the animal is found in Canada, see if there are differences between the global, federal, and provincial statuses.
 Find as many animals as you can in the scavenger hunt worksheet.

-Endangered Scavenger Hunt English (PDF)
+Endangered Species Scavenger Hunt English (PDF)

-Endangered Scavenger Hunt French (PDF)
+Endangered Species Scavenger Hunt French (PDF)

 Zoo Navigator

 Navigators are experienced zoo volunteers trained to support and enhance our zoo visitor’s experience.
 The Zoo Navigator will meet your group upon arrival and help you plan the best route and schedule for your day.
-The Navigator will stay with your group for the first hour, orienting you to the zoo, including lunch locations and best times to visit certain exhibits.
-Along the way the navigators will share their passion for the zoo with your group.
+The Navigator will stay with your group for the first hour, orienting you to the zoo, including lunch locations and the best times to visit certain exhibits.
+Along the way, the navigators will share their passion for the zoo with your group.

 If you are interested in having a complimentary Zoo Navigator for your visit to the zoo, please fill out this request form.

 We will contact you via email to confirm if a Navigator is available.
-Navigators are assigned on a first come, first served basis.
+Navigators are assigned on a first-come, first-served basis.

-Policies & Payment
+Policies

-• Please ensure you have a correct final headcount when you arrive.
+• Group tickets are NON-REFUNDABLE.
 Any additional tickets needed upon arrival will be charged a regular admission rate.

 • Group discounts do not apply for Education & Programming or Special Events and cannot be used in combination with any other discounted admission (ie seasonal promotions).